PoCInnovation/Pool2023/Software/day04/1 - Auth/Typescript/README.md

 }
 ```

-:bulb: To win time, the database will be a simple array stored in RAM.
+💡 To win time, the database will be a simple array stored in RAM.

 If it's not already done, create a folder `endpoints` in `src`.
 This is
 where you will put all your endpoints related to cookies.